kevinbrnett/How-to-Make-a-Successful-Movie/README.md

 Kevin Barnett

+## Business Problem
-*Business Problem: What charateristics of a movie (i.e genre, rating) make it more successful than others?*
+What charateristics of a movie (i.e genre, rating) make it more successful than others?

+## Defining success
-*Defining success: In this use case successful will be determined by the difference between revenue generated and the budget for the movie*
+In this use case successful will be determined by the difference between revenue generated and the budget for the movie.

 ## Data Sources
 -IMDB Non-Commercial Datasets
 -The Movie Database

-## Data Filtering
+## IMDB Data Filtering
-The IMDB data was filtered for a specific subset of data, requested by the stakeholder.
+The IMDB data was cleaned and filtered for a specific subset of data, requested by the stakeholder.
+The subset of data we wanted to inlcude was only movies from the years 2000-2022.

 ## API Calls
 API calls were made from The Movie Database (TMDB) to extract movie revenue and profit data from 2001-2022.
-The data was combined into one single dataframe.
+The data was combined with the IMDB.

 ## Exploratory Data Analysis
-Prior to EDA being performed the data was cleaned.
+Prior to EDA being performed the combined data was cleaned.

 **Question 1: How many movies had at least some valid financial information (values > 0 for budget OR revenue)?**
 > There were 637 movies with valid financial information in the dataset.